spryker/spryker-docs/docs/scos/dev/legacy-demoshop/201811.0/download-and-structure.md

 Here you will find out how to download external dependencies and where to place them, together with your own asset files.

 {% info_block warningBox %}

-This page contains references to the following tools: [Webpack](https://webpack.js.org/
+This page contains references to the following tools: [Webpack](https://webpack.js.org/), [Oryx](/docs/scos/dev/front-end-development/zed/oryx-builder-overview-and-setup.html) (Our frontend helper tool)and Oryx for Zed (Zed's frontend full automation tool).
+Make sure you are familiar with these tools before continuing.

-{% endinfo_block %}, [Oryx](/docs/scos/dev/front-end-development/zed/oryx-builder-overview-and-setup.html) (Our frontend helper tool)and Oryx for Zed (Zed's frontend full automation tool).
-Make sure you are familiar with these tools before continuing.)
+{% endinfo_block %}

 ## Yves
 Yves UI must be implemented on project level.